 Daily Mass is offered Monday – Friday at 7:30 a.m. in the Fr.
 Edward F. Salmon, S.J.
-Chapel and is open to the entire McQuaid Jesuit Community.
-There also are Masses during the Flex period for individual classes and holy days of obligation.
+Chapel and is open to all members of the community.
+In addition, Mass is offered during each Holy Day of obligation.

-Because we are a Jesuit, Catholic school, we welcome students of many faith traditions.
-To continue the work of the Second Vatican Council and its landmark document Nostra Aetate, our community gathers each November to celebrate the Thanksgiving Interfaith Prayer Service.
+While we are a Jesuit, Catholic school, we welcome students of many faith traditions.
+To continue the work of the Second Vatican Council and its landmark document Nostra Aetate, our community gathers each November for our Interfaith Prayer Service.
 We do so following the example of Pope Francis, saints from our Jesuit heritage, and many others who work to “create a culture of encounter.”